Make the most of your time in southern Vietnam with this list of the best day trips from Ho Chi Minh City!

 Sure, it sounds a bit weird, but we can’t recommend spending a day here enough.

-Obviously, it’s your chance to check out Vietnam’s nature up close from just outside Ho Chi Minh City – but on top of this, there’s also a bunch of cool things to do here.
+Obviously, it’s your chance to check out Vietnam’s nature up close from just outside Ho Chi Minh City – but on top of this, there are also a bunch of cool things to do here.